 Of all the named Indian trails in Michigan, the Saginaw Trail is the oldest and certainly the most traveled in the trail system.
 Originating from the Straits of Detroit, this Sauk trail heads north-west through Pontiac, Flint and supposedly terminating in Saginaw.
 Saginaw was a major native population and cultural center in Michigan with over 109 Chippewa Indian villages recorded.
 Saginaw was at a crossroads of numerous rivers and at the base of Saginaw Bay.
 From here natives could travel direct to the other major hunting and trading points in Michigan.
 Some researchers denote the Saginaw Trail as continuing to the Traverse Bay area, sharing the route of the Mackinac trail.

 When the French explorers and fur traders arrived they found the trail useful as a trade route into the interior of Michigan.
 Tribes utilized the trail to travel to eastern forts and outposts to receive treaty payments from the British.
-Likewise the French fur traders established themselves at key trail points for trading.
+Likewise, the French fur traders established themselves at key trail points for trading.
 In 1818, the Michigan Territorial Government approved the construction of a turnpike that led from Saginaw to Pontiac.
-In 1822, approval was granted to extend the road from Pontiac to Detroit.
+Approval was granted to extend the road from Pontiac to Detroit in 1822.
 This turnpike was hardly better than a swampy sea of mud.
 It was described by William McCormick who traveled the route in 1831 —“the mud was so deep one span of horses could not draw the wagon through.”

 The Michigan territory did not have funds to continue improving the Saginaw Turnpike.
-Requests to the US Government for funds were approved in 1827 and the road completed in 1841.
+In 1827 requests to the US Government for funds were approved and the road completed in 1841.

 Saginaw Trail Historical Monument